mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-A trusted, public x509 certificate for connecting to Kafka over SSL
+A trusted, public x509 certificate for connecting to Kafka over SSL.

 <table>
     <thead>